Monmouthshire: Biodiversity

 The battle to save Magor Marsh, the last remaining area of natural fenland on the Gwent Levels, led to the foundation of the Gwent Wildlife Trust.
 The county contains a range of nature reserves and areas of special scientific interest, including Graig Wood 14.3 ha SSSI, Pentwyn Farm Grasslands 7.6 ha SSSI and Lady Park Wood National Nature Reserve (45.0 ha).
 Llandegfedd Reservoir, developed in the 1960s to provide a water supply to Cardiff, is an SSSI providing overwintering for wildfowl.
 The Wye Valley, the county's only National Landscape, has its largest population of deer and the UK's largest population of lesser horseshoe bats.
 The Wye itself was once one of the country's major centres of salmon fishing, but this has suffered very rapid decline in the 21st century due to river pollution.
-(Note: The pollution of the River Wye is primarily attributed to the large-scale battery farming of poultry, with an estimated 23 million birds being bred in the river catchment area in 2023.)
+(Note: The pollution of the River Wye is primarily attributed to the large-scale battery farming of poultry, with an estimated 23 million birds being bred in the river catchment area in 2023.
+In April 2026, the largest environmental action lawsuit in the UK to date began at the High Court of Justice.
+A class action was brought against Avara Foods, the biggest poultry breeder in the area, and Welsh Water alleging that their commercial activities were primarily responsible for the river’s pollution.)